-A: If you have not received a pay check for the hours you worked in the previous month, and have been to the Cashier's Office (MSR 100) to pick up your pay check, than contact your Payroll Technician by either email or by phone.
+A: If you have not received a paycheck for the hours you worked in the previous month, and have been to the Cashier's Office (MSR 100) to pick up your paycheck, then contact your Payroll Technician by either email or by phone.
 All Payroll Technicians are listed on the Human Resources/Payroll page under the Payroll Tab.

 Q: When do I have to complete the New Student Employee hiring forms?